altocodenl/TODIS/readme.md

 Write code in the same vocabulary that you use for data.
 It's already parsed.
 And it forces you to think all in terms of explicit data at every step.
 Also, it is unified.

 - Higher level languages let you focus on data at a human level.
+- The data from the call changes the sequence into something else.

+Levels where you draw lines have sublevels down to a single chip operation.

+a flow as a sequence.

 ### Pillar 5: interfaces are code, therefore data